yuanwu2017/llm-d-infra/quickstart/examples/sim/README.md

 > To adjust the simulation settings or any other modelservice values, simply change the values.yaml file in [ms-llm-d-sim/values.yaml](ms-llm-d-sim/values.yaml)

 1. Install the dependencies; see [install-deps.sh](../../install-deps.sh)
-2. Use the quickstart to deploy Gateway CRDS + Gateway provider + Infra chart:
+2. Use the quickstart to deploy Gateway CRDs + Gateway provider + Infra chart:

 ```bash
 # From the repo root